MaRS-Solutions-Lab/civic-digital-trust/smart-cities/governing-the-digital-layer.md

 [https://www.priv.gc.ca/en/privacy-topics/privacy-laws-in-canada/02\_05\_d\_15/](https://www.priv.gc.ca/en/privacy-topics/privacy-laws-in-canada/02_05_d_15/)
 {% endhint %}

+The rules governing when personal information can be collected and how it can be used are not the same in the public sector and the private sector.
+In the public sector, public bodies can collect personal information _without consent_ as long as it is authorized by a law that complies with the Charter and notice is provided to the individual.
+By contrast, in the private sector, express or implied consent of the individual is a requirement, with limited exceptions.

-A cornerstone of current privacy legislation is the notion of consent.
-In a smart city, where sensors are embedded in roads, streetlights and public spaces, it becomes difficult, if not impossible, to provide meaningful consent.
+In a smart city, where sensors are embedded in roads, streetlights and public spaces, it becomes difficult, if not impossible, for private sector organizations to obtain meaningful consent from individuals.
+It can also be challenging for municipal governments and other public sector insitutions to give meaningful notice to individuals.

+There are also differences between how informaiton that has been collected can be used.
+For private sector organizations, consent must be provided for specified uses.
+However, public sector organizations may be able to use information for uses that are consistent with the original purpose for collection.
+In the healthcare context, health information custodians generally, but do not always require consent to the collection, use and disclosure of personal information.

-Current privacy legislation requires consent to be provided in advance for a particular use.
-In a smart city, data often has greater value for the many secondary uses that may not have been foreseen at the time of collection.
+In a smart city, data often has greater value for the many additional uses that may not have been foreseen at the time of collection.
 One way data is different than physical resources is it [becomes more usefu](https://www.forbes.com/sites/bernardmarr/2018/03/05/heres-why-data-is-not-the-new-oil/#14b11403aa96)l the more it is used.
+Given the public-private partnerships that may be involved in a smart city, the differences in the privacy legislation applying to the different parties complicates the abiltiy to collaborate on new uses.

 Privacy by Design is a framework for safeguarding privacy developed by former Ontario Information and Privacy Commissioner Ann Cavoukian.
 It is now a global standard that has been adopted by the International Assembly of Privacy Commissioners and Data Protection Authorities.